I built the one tool my studio needed. Now it's becoming a product.

 Solo end-to-end build

-Design, frontend, backend, database schema, RLS policies, API integrations, deployment, all one person.
+Design, frontend, backend, database schema, RLS policies, AI integration, deployment, all one person.